tytydraco/yessleep/out/The_Nightmare_Man_has_hunted_my_family_for_generations_killing_those_who_dont_follow_the_rules.md

 Bleeding heavily, I fell back, my screams mixing with the gurgles of the Nightmare Man.
 I felt my back foot touch empty air as I hovered over the edge of Frost Hollow, leaning down over that seemingly never-ending abyss.
 My arms windmilled as I tried to catch myself, but at that moment, the Nightmare Man lunged forward, aiming another powerful blow at my head.

-They barely missed me, whipping through the air like sword blades.
+It barely missed me, whipping through the air like sword blades.
 Thrown totally off-balance, I disappeared over the edge, descending into a freezing blackness that swirled and jumped all around me.

 \*\*\*